-The Mobility Hub will launch on 22 April and allow access to the bikes and cars for two months for each participant group.
+The Mobility Hub launched on 22 April and allows access to the bikes and cars for two months for each cohort.
 Participants in the pilot will also be able to access the Ethos cycling pack for free which includes: helmet lights, puncture repair kit, branded high-visibility backpack cover, and snap-on reflective bands.

 We will also be looking to survey supportive staff who do not wish to take part in the mobility scheme but would like to help the College towards reaching its zero pollution and sustainability goals.
 By completing a short survey, you will be providing valuable insights on travel habits and motivations.